|Elliott Sound Products||Project 73|

 Figure 5 - Power Amplifier Connections

 I know that the diagram is a bit of a jumble, but it actually does make sense .
 All audio leads should be shielded at the amplifier end only.
-Do not connect the shields at both ends, or you will create an earth loop, and hum will surely result.
+Do not connect the shields at both ends, or you may create an earth loop, and hum will surely result.

 The P19 50W IC power amp board provides the left and right channel feeds for the satellite speakers.
 These require a connector for the satellite boxes, and although fixed leads can be used, I don't recommend it.
 All leads should be detachable, as dangling leads are a safety hazard when you are carrying the box - be warned, it is quite heavy when everything is installed.
 Note that you can use the P127 power amp board (2 x TDA7293 power amp ICs) instead of P19 if you prefer.